Rafael Devers Preview, Player Props: Red Sox vs. Astros

-On Monday, Rafael Devers (.451 on-base percentage in past 10 games, 106 points above season-long percentage) and the Boston Red Sox play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:10 PM ET.
+Rafael Devers and his .440 on-base percentage over his past 10 games (97 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Houston Astros and Jose Urquidy on August 29 at 7:10 PM ET.

+In his last game he had a hitless showing (0-for-4) against the Astros.

 Rafael Devers Game Info & Props vs. the Astros